cs-25-sw-4-14/report/chapters/problem_analysis.typ

 The heap is typically larger than the stack and can grow as needed within the constraints of available system memory.
 It provides the foundation for complex data structures like linked lists, trees, and dynamically sized arrays that can expand and contract during program execution.
 While heap operations are generally slower than stack operations due to the additional overhead of memory management, the flexibility they provide is essential for many programming tasks.

-== Explaining Memory Safety
-Memory safety is the practice of preventing certain types of bugs related to memory management in a program.
-These bugs can have severe consequences, as they often lead to malicious code being ran, program crashes, or data extrapolation (kilde: https://www.memorysafety.org/docs/memory-safety/).
-Memory safety vulnerabilities arise when memory is allocated, deallocated, accessed, or modified in unintended ways.
-These issues are not specific to any single programming paradigm, but can occur in different ways, based on programming languages ways of handling memory.(kilde: https://media.defense.gov/2023/Dec/06/2003352724/-1/-1/0/THE-CASE-FOR-MEMORY-SAFE-ROADMAPS-TLP-CLEAR.PDF) Memory itself is stored as sequences of bits, typically representing booleans, in electronic computer space.
-This space consists of a finite number of memory addresses, each storing values that can be manipulated by a program.
-These addresses are like spots in a giant warehouse, and the values stored in them are pieces of data that the program works with. (https://www.techtarget.com/whatis/definition/memory) (måske uddybe med cache, RAM, storage osv.)

-A way of conceptualizing how memory safety vulnerability may arise, can be seen with the analogy of software containing grocery lists stored in arrays.
-If a list of groceries has 10 items, it consists of 10 memory addresses stored in sequence in the memory.
-Normally, in a secure system, it should not be possible to access a grocery item stored outside of the array, such as index -1 or 10.
-However, if proper memory safety precautions have not been taken serious, it may be possible to access memory outside of the grocery list stored.
-Getting access to memory at index -1 may lead to sensitive information leakage or other serious software concerns.
-This conceptualization highlights how even seemingly harmless errors in memory access can have significant consequences. .(kilde: https://media.defense.gov/2023/Dec/06/2003352724/-1/-1/0/THE-CASE-FOR-MEMORY-SAFE-ROADMAPS-TLP-CLEAR.PDF, obs same kilde som nr 2) (bedre/mere overgang her)

 == Types of memory safety issues<Types-of-mem-risks>